-If living in a house with a family or renting someone's room while they are away for a few months, Assistants will probably not have to provide their own bedding and cutlery, pots and pans, etc. However, if renting a room in a shared house with other Assistants, students, or workers, they will probably have to provide their own.
-It is best to check this before moving in.
+If living in a house with a family or renting someone's room while they are away for a few months, assistants will probably not have to provide their own bedding and cutlery, pots and pans, etc.

 ^{}Some estate agencies may require a UK guarantor for rental properties.